 Macro systemic elements which are beyond the management or control of the operators, but have a big impact on the water system.
 Drought conditions are one example.

-Having a clear view of the status and risk threat from each of these conditions is what enables proper management of your water system.
+Having a clear view of the status and risk threat from each of these conditions is what enables a proper risk assessment, not just complying with AWIA 2018 but exceeding it.
 It is what enables risk mitigation and high preparedness to address any emergency, and ensures that the system is tending towards the resilience end of the spectrum.

 How can I create a meaningful Risk and Resilience Assessment?

 The EPA recommends tracking risk along 10 vectors, split between malevolent acts and natural hazards.
 They offer a static PDF for small systems to complete, or an online assessment tool for larger systems.
-Neither is particularly user-friendly, and neither is dynamic enough to bring a system anywhere beyond basic emergency preparedness.
+Each offers insight into the AWIA guidelines, and are a good start for water systems needing to wrap their heads around these new risk assessment requirements.
+But neither is particularly user-friendly, and neither is dynamic enough to bring a system beyond basic emergency preparedness.

-But the challenges facing water systems are more dynamic than that.
+We know that the challenges facing water systems are more dynamic than a static PDF can assess.
 Dynamic and adaptive tools are available to us.
 We just need to choose to become dynamic and change our approach.

 One of those dynamic and adaptive tools is the Varuna Resilience Dashboard.
 Our tool helps you illuminate high-priority risks, determine what’s worth spending on to mitigate risk, and create dynamic resilience to keep your city safe in the face of emergencies.

-Varuna’s Resilience Dashboard tracks 26 critical vectors that a water system has to bear in mind at all times, in as near real-time as possible, to ensure a system can be run dynamically.
+Varuna’s Resilience Dashboard tracks 26 critical vectors—including those required by AWIA, and more than double the 10 that EPA recommends—that a water system has to bear in mind at all times, in as near real-time as possible, to ensure a system can be run dynamically.
 Varuna automatically mines weather, health, and demographic data from publicly available sources, and incorporates the current state of your water system’s assets, contaminants, leaks and more.

 Varuna also knows that capital improvement planning needs to start long before a disaster occurs.
 So the Dashboard includes recommendations for risk-remediating projects with budget estimates, which automatically change as your personalized risk assessment is updated.

-The Resilience Dashboard also creates reports around issues of environmental justice.
-And as an added bonus, the tool now includes a module for creating and storing your water system’s Emergency Response Plan.
+The Resilience Dashboard also generates customized insights for your city or water system around issues of environmental justice.
+And in keeping with the AWIA 2018 requirement to create an ERP in response to your RRA, the Varuna Resilience Dashboard includes a module for creating and storing your water system’s dynamically updating Emergency Response Plan.